MemGPT: Towards LLMs as Operating Systems: Appendix

 In \ours, we treat context windows as a constrained memory resource, and design a memory hiearchy for LLMs analogous to memory tiers used in traditional OSes \citep{patterson1988caseforraid}.
 Applications in traditional OSes interact with \textit{virtual memory}, which provides an illusion of there being more memory resources than are actually available in physical (i.e., main) memory by the OS paging overflow data to disk and retrieving data (via a page fault) back into memory when accessed by applications.
-To provide a similar illusion of longer context length (analogous to virtual memory), we allow the LLM to manage what is placed in its own context (analogous to physical memory) via an `LLM OS', which we call \ours. \ours enables the LLM to retrieve relevant historical data missing from what is placed in-context, similar to an OS page fault.
-Additionally, the agent can \textit{iteratively} modify what is in context for a single task, in the same way a process may access virtual memory repeatedly.
+To provide a similar illusion of longer context length (analogous to virtual memory), we allow the LLM to manage what is placed in its own context (analogous to physical memory) via an `LLM OS', which we call \ours. \ours enables the LLM to retrieve relevant historical data missing from what is placed in-context, and also evict less relevant data from context and into external storage systems.
 Figure~\ref{fig:system} illustrates the components of \ours.

 The combined use of a memory-hierarchy, OS functions and event-based control flow allow \ours to handle unbounded context using LLMs that have finite context windows.
 To demonstrate the utility of our new OS-inspired LLM system, we evaluate \ours on two domains where the performance of existing LLMs is severely limited by finite context: document analysis, where the length of standard text files can quickly exceed the input capacity of modern LLMs, and conversational agents, where LLMs bound by limited conversation windows lack context awareness, persona consistency, and long-term memory during extended conversations.
 In both settings, \ours is able to overcome the limitations of finite context to outperform existing LLM-based approaches.